handongfeng/researchNotes/topNAlgorithmAndTechniqueYouMustMaster.md

 $$R = VU^T$$
 [5] translations is $$ t = \overline{q}-R\overline{p}$$

 12. Smart pointer.
-Use unique_ptr when you want a single pointer to an object that will be reclaimed when that single pointer is destroyed.
+[1] Use unique_ptr when you want a single pointer to an object that will be reclaimed when that single pointer is destroyed.
-Use shared_ptr when you want multiple pointers to the same resource.
+[2] Use shared_ptr when you want multiple pointers to the same resource. shared_ptr<T> sp1(new T(L"Lady Gaga", L"Just Dance"));